 Patients reminded these covid measures remain in place at North East NHS sites despite Plan B restrictions being eased

+Patients reminded Covid measures remain in place at North East NHS sites

 NHS organisations across the region have reminded people that measures remain in place across healthcare settings.